 Revised Code of Washington (RCW) 47.05.010 – The statement of purpose for priority programming of transportation projects

-Secretary’s Executive Order 1090 – Moving Washington Forward: Practical Solutions
+Secretary’s Executive Order 1090.01 – Advancing Practical Solutions

-Secretary’s Executive Order 1096 – WSDOT 2015-17: Agency Emphasis and Expectations

-Secretary’s Executive Order 1028 – Context Sensitive Solution

 Chapter 1101 Need Identification

 1101.03 Contextual Needs

 Practical design requires that designers refrain from overdesigning the project by focusing the solution on the baseline need or needs.
 In doing so, opportunities are provided by projects to address other needs that may be identified through community engagement and/or increased project knowledge and understanding.
 These other needs are classified as “contextual needs.”
 A contextual need is any identified need that is not a baseline need.
 Potential sources of contextual needs include: